 1. The curry filling should be in thick paste consistency

-Make sure you curry filling looks thick consistency as you will be bundling up the curry filling into the dough.
+Make sure your curry filling looks thick consistency as you will be bundling up the curry filling into the dough.
 If your filling is too runny, the filling will run over the dough and make the dough hard to seal.

 2. Make the filling ahead

-If possible, I recommend to make the filling a day before you make the Curry Bread.
+If possible, I recommend making the filling a day before you make the Curry Bread.
 Once you refrigerate the curry, it will solidify and easier to handle.
 Just take out the curry when you start making the bread, so it reaches room temperature by the time you fold it up in the dough.